SimonGoring/neotoma_paper/README.md

 ^7^ Center for Climatic Research, University of Wisconsin-Madison, Madison, WI, USA</small>

 The paper represents the development and execution of the [`neotoma` package](https://github.com/ropensci/neotoma) for R, part of the [ROpenSci](http://ropensci.org) project.

+The paper is presented as accepted for the open access journal [Open Quaternary](http://www.openquaternary.com/).